angryguy-win/arch_install/README.md

 run the install script ` bash install.sh `
 The script is broken down into 6 parts
-1. PreInstall
+1. Pre             Install
 2. Drives
 3. Base            install and system
 4. Post            install
 5. Desktop
-6. Final and clean up
+6. Final           clean up
+7. post-setup

 For example it could be used whit somthing like this:
 ( https://github.com/angryguy-win/Rust-Arch-menu )